European Union

 The war on the Ukraine brought new challenges for German-Polish relations.
 Certainly, the change of government in Poland after the election that took place on 15th October 2023 created a new window of opportunity for a substantial rapprochement between Berlin and Warsaw.
 This could lead to the intensification of their cooperation in Eastern Europe, which may become a game changer for the region.
 Report from the V. German-Polish Roundtable in Wojnowice.

-Show more publications about European Union (11)
+More publications about European Union (12)